 “The importance of consciousness (and under many respects even its existence) have been denied for centuries by science, due to its materialistic and reductionistic assumptions.
 This blindness affected also psychology, whose most influential currents considered consciousness unnecessary for explaining human behavior and, even worse, labelled as unscientific those who tried to study it.
 This dogmatic belief has produced very negative consequences not only on the development of science but also on the health of individuals and societies.”

-Classes are held every two or three months on an extended weekend, Friday, Saturday and Sunday.
-Students have traveled from as far at British Columbia, Canada for this program!
+Classes are held every two or three months on an extended weekend, Friday, Saturday, and Sunday.
+All classes are currently on Zoom.
+However, in the past students have traveled from as far as British Columbia, Canada, for this program!
 Call for suggestions on how the program's schedule can work for you!

 Allan Combs is a Professor of Transformative Studies at the California Institute of Integral Studies.
 His background is in consciousness studies, neuropsychology, and systems science.
 He also holds appointments at the Saybrook Graduate School and the Assisi Conferences, and is Professor Emeritus at the University of North Carolina-Asheville.
 Allan is author of over fifty articles, chapters, and books on consciousness and the brain, including The Radiance of Being (2ed): Understanding the Grand Integral Vision; Living the Integral Life, winner of the best-book award of the Scientific and Medical Network of the UK, with a foreword by Ken Wilber; Changing Visions: Human Cognitive Maps Past, Present, and Future, with Ervin Laszlo, Vilmos Csanyi, and Robert Artigiani; Chaos Theory in Psychology and the Life Sciences, edited with Robin Robertson; Nonlinear Dynamics in Human Behavior, edited with William Sulis; Synchronicity: Through the Eyes of Science, Myth, and the Trickster with Mark Holland; and Mind in Time: The Dynamics of Thought, Reality, and Consciousness, with Mark Germine and Ben Geortzel.
 He is co-founder of the Integral Foundation and The Society for Chaos Theory in Psychology and the Life Sciences, Co-Editor of the Journal of Conscious Evolution, Associate Editor of Dynamical Psychology, and serves on the Editorial Board of Science & Consciousness Review.
 He was the winner of the 2002-2003 National Teaching Award of the Association of Graduate Liberal Studies Programs, and in the same year the held the UNCA Honorary Ruth and Leon Feldman Professorship.
 He holds a Ph.D. in Biopsychology from the University of Georgia.
 Visit his website at sourceintegralis.org.

-Carrie E. Neal comes to the table as an integral thinker, making connections between diverse fields of study, and finds ways to connect the ethereal with the practical.
-She brings her interest in design thinking, strategic analysis, facilitation, social justice, and wellness to every project she works on.
-Carrie's career has been multifaceted.
-She has been working for the last 23 years in a variety of roles and contexts with schools, small companies, large institutions, NGOs, and creative enterprises.
-Carrie is an ICF credentialed coach, holds an MAT in Art Education and a MA in Media Studies.
+Carrie comes to the table as an integral thinker, making connections between diverse fields of study, and finds ways to connect the ethereal with the practical.
+Bringing interest and training in design thinking, strategic analysis, facilitation, social justice, and education, Carrie partners with folks individually and in teams to assess current situations and make plans for the future.

 Dr. Tom Murray is a Senior Research Fellow in the School of Computer Science at the University of Massachusetts Amherst.
 Currenlty his primary research is in the are of supporting social deliberative skills in online contexts, and in intelligent tutoring systems in mathematics.
 He has also done research in the areas of Cognitive Tools, Adaptive Computer Learning Environments, Online Collaboration, Ethics, and Knowledge Engineering.
 He is also publishes scholarly papers in the field of Integral Theory realted epistemology and applied philosophy.
 Murray has degrees in educational technology (EdD, MEd), computer science (MS), and physics (BS).
 He is on the editorial review boards of two international journals, the International Journal of Artificial Intelligence in Education, and at Integral Review as an Associate Editor.